Tyler Brunsell, Para-Professional

 Rick is a social studies educator and advisor at Clark Street.
 He has been with CSCS since its inception.
 Before teaching at Clark Street, he was a staff member of MASH.
 Prior to coming to Middleton, he worked as a Human Service Specialist for Telurian and taught for 10 years at Parkway Psychiatric Hosptial and on Meriter’s Child/Adolescent Psychiatric Units.
 He is married to a wonderful woman named Marsha, and between the two of them, they have four wonderful adult children.

 Kim is a School Counselor for Clark Street as well as the 21st Century eSchool.
 Her main focus at Clark Street is supporting students on post-secondary planning.
 She has a B.A in Political Science from Colorado State University and a Masters in Education- School Counseling (PreK-12) from Concordia University Wisconsin.
 She has been working for MCPASD in a variety of roles since 2010, including working for the 21st Century eSchool out of her office in Clark Street since 2011 (when it was still MASH).
 After receiving her Masters in Counseling in 2014, Kim became a counselor for the 21st Century eSchool and will be taking a more official role in supporting CSCS students in their post-secondary planning this year.

 Sheila Gould-Miller, Administrative Assistant

-Sheila is in her second year as the Clark Street Administrative Assistant.
+Sheila is in her sixth year as the Clark Street Administrative Assistant.
 Sheila is the parent of a CSCS graduate and many times “parents” the other CSCS students also.
 Sheila is an active member of the CSCS Governance Board Outreach Committee.

 Tia Gueu, Para-Professional